node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 The BeagleBoneBlack already has Node.js baked into it's OS, so some of these tips are optional.

-**Note**: The latest Debian Jessie build for BeagleBoneBlack is not yet supported, as it breaks the nodes that allows access to the GPIO pins.

 <div class="doc-callout">
 These instructions only apply to the Debian versions of BeagleBoneBlack. <a href="http://beagleboard.org/latest-images">http://beagleboard.org/latest-images</a>
 </div>